Employee Engagement and the Rise of Telecommuting: What It Means for Your Biz

 Most of your employees are still disengaged.
 They never do their best at work.
 They always seem indifferent to your business goals.
 In other words, they just work for the sake of receiving their salary – nothing more.

 You’re not the only one experiencing this very serious problem.
-In fact, employee engagement is dipping since 2012 – and that’s worldwide.
+In fact, employee engagement has been dipping since 2012 – and that’s worldwide.

 You’re scratching your head thinking what to do next.
 But here’s a very simple solution that you have overlooked.
 And it’s allowing them to telecommute at work.